BrainDeadAnarch/NetrunnerIconCache/README.md

 Not every Netrunner game action has its own published icon.
 Inspired by the many unoficial Netrunner tokens, this resource also includes icons for those game actions without official icons.

 [![Static Badge](https://img.shields.io/badge/Suggest-Icon-teal?style=flat)](https://archivesserver.github.io)

+## Where are the Null Signal Games icons?

+As NIC includes recreated original FFG icons, NSG does not permit their icons to be included in resources using FFG assets.
+Source: [NSG Visual Assets Guidelines and Terms & Conditions](https://nullsignal.games/about/nsg-visual-assets) - "Please do not mix our graphic assets with any FFG assets."

 ## Resources using NIC